Adityadwivedi00/Secure-file-Sharing/README.md

 another version    ......

+--All the remaining files contribute for this version .
 # 🔐 Secure File Sharing System – FastAPI

 This project implements a secure file-sharing backend using **FastAPI**, **SQLAlchemy**, **JWT authentication**, and a relational database (SQLite or PostgreSQL).
 It supports two types of users: